timktsang/serodynamics/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# serodynamics
+# seroreconstruct

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-`serodynamics` is a Bayesian modeling framework to infer influenza virus infection status, antibody dynamics, and individual infection risks from serological data, by accounting for measurement error.
+`seroreconstruct` is a Bayesian modeling framework to infer influenza virus infection status, antibody dynamics, and individual infection risks from serological data, by accounting for measurement error.
 This could identifiy influenza infections by relaxing 4-fold rise rule, and quantifies the contributions of age and pre-epidemic hemagglutination-inhibiting (HAI) titers to infection risk.